ssfsx17/ffpnp/GMGuide.md

 **Elemental:**

 - The monster is healed by one element, but takes double damage from another.
-- The monster's attack damage is changed to be of the element.
+- The monster's attack damage is changed to be of the element that it absorbs.
+- The monster's Magic Defense is doubled.

 **Elusive:**